The National Ensign/American Flag

 For the National Ensign/Color/American Flag, military and other color guards will always hold its staff vertical (Marine Corps, Navy, & Coast Guard and US Certified Ceremonial Guardsmen) or slightly incline it forward (Army only), depending on the service drill and ceremonies manual for regulation or ceremonial drill.
 The minimum color guard compliment requirement is the American flag and two guards armed with rifles, shotguns, or ceremonial fire axes.
 Sword, sabers, and fixed bayonets are not authorized for American color guards.

 Fringe on the American flag is mandatory for all Army and Air Force color guards.
-Fringe is not authorized for Marine Corps, Navy, & Coast Guard color guards.
-No fringe is highly recommended for US Certified Ceremonial Guardsmen
+Fringe is not authorized on the national ensign for Marine Corps, Navy, & Coast Guard color guards and displays.

 Service Departmental Colors